 If you would like to bring your own laptop, tablet, smartphone, etc. to take notes or access the class text or materials, that is acceptable.
-Be respectful with your use of technology.
-We will rely on web resources to help expand our knowledge of contemporary mass communication.
-You will be encouraged to contribute resources and techniques to the class.
+Be sure to utilize technology during class for the work at hand.
+Do not use tablets or laptops during guest lectures.
 If your device is deemed a distraction by the instructor, you will be asked to shut it down.